Sunday, January 6, 2019

 Overall: GOOD

-The third in the "Poe Cycle", Roger Corman's The Premature Burial was the only one in the series not to feature Vincent Price as he was under contract with American International Pictures exclusively at the time production began.
+The third in the "Poe Cycle", Roger Corman's The Premature Burial was the only one in the series not to feature Vincent Price, as he was under contract with American International Pictures exclusively at the time production began.
 Corman worked independently from the studio this time even though AIP ended up distributing the movie anyway once it was finished.
-In his place is Ray Milland who does a fine if considerably less memorable job than one would imagine Price vigorously pulling off.
-The story is so similar in tone and theme to Corman's previous two Poe vehicles House of Usher and The Pit and Pendulum anyway that perhaps seeing Price once again playing a manic eccentric cooped up by his own eccentricities in another gloomy castle would have been even more redundant.
+Ray Milland does a fine if considerably less memorable job than Price presumably would have, and the story is so similar in tone and theme to Corman's previous two Poe vehicles House of Usher and The Pit and Pendulum anyway that perhaps seeing Price once again playing a manic eccentric cooped up by his own eccentricities in another gloomy castle would have been even more redundant.
 As predictable and familiar as the presentation is, Corman still works his Gothic horror magic with beautiful sets, creepy dream sequences, and by utilizing mainstay Floyd Crosby, (David Crosby's dad), as cinematographer once again.
-Corman would begin to incorporate comedy into his Poe adaptations with the next few entries and permanently bring Price back to the proceedings, but as comparatively less notable as Premature Burial technically is, it is still quite essential.
+Corman would begin to incorporate comedy into his Poe adaptations with the next few entries and permanently bring Price back to the proceedings, but this one is still enjoyable if not as essential by comparison.

 X: THE MAN WITH X-RAY EYES